Food additives authorisation guidance

 Most additives are only permitted to be used in certain foods and only in specific quantities.
 You can find a full list of authorised food additives and the conditions of use in retained EU Regulation 1333/2008.
 The list of approved additives with their assigned E numbers is also available on our Approved additives and E numbers page.
 You should also make sure that any food additive being used also complies with the specification requirements.

 To apply for the authorisation of a new food additive or to apply for a new use of an already authorised food additive in GB use our regulated products application service.
-After completing the application form, you’ll be sent a link where you can upload application documents which will form your dossier.
-There is no fee for the application.
+This is where you will be asked to upload all the documents to support your application, which will form your dossier.
+There is no fee for the application

 Your food additive authorisation application should consist of: